Expand Your XC-Ski Experience: Greenland’s Arctic Circle Race

 The 160km three-day event unfolds as a 52km ski from town to a Base Camp on Day One.
 Day Two is a 57.9km undulating loop starting and finishing at Base Camp.
 A 50.8 km return journey back to Sisimiut comprises Day Three.

-It is obvious the ARC has evolved into one of Greenland’s most significant annual events and highlights this remarkable dedication of volunteers from many Greenlandic communities.
+It is obvious the ARC has evolved into one of Greenland’s most significant annual events.
 In many ways, the race is more about those who make it possible than it is about the skiers.
 The entire event is an embodiment of Greenland’s rugged wilderness, intense weather, and the enduring strength and culture of its Indigenous people.

 The adventure began the moment the seven of us Americans landed at Sisimiut’s tiny airport.
 A prop plane ferried racers and ski gear from the tiny military outpost of Kangerlussuaq.
 A 30-mph blast of wind under angry grey skies nearly knocked us off our feet as we collected our luggage outside the terminal.
 I lugged a heavy ski bag carrying two pairs of skis (my waxable classic and my skins) plus two pairs of boots (classic and ski-athlon), two pairs of classic poles, back up wax, and a lot of warm clothing.
 My friends stared at me with careful neutral expressions — no one wanted to be the first to admit concern — until one leaned in and whispered, “Are we actually going to ski in this?”